JamesMGreene/node-dos2unix/README.md

 for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ - 0.3.0: Published to NPM on 2013-04-03.
+    - Hardened the unit tests, which led to exposing and fixing a critical bug in the `dos2unix` conversion implementation.
  - 0.2.2: Published to NPM on 2013-04-02.
     - Changed tests to write to the OS tmpdir instead of local to the repo, hopefully this fixes the Travis-CI build.